Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 WordPress can be downloaded from [wordpress.org](https://wordpress.org/) (not [wordpress.com](https://wordpress.com/) that is a commercial company offering WordPress hosting).
 We can extract the zip and copy all its content to the document root folder configured to be served by our Apache site.
-For example, if we have setup Apache to serve files in document root `/var/www/html/ubuntu1` :
+For example, if we have set up Apache to serve files in document root `/var/www/html/ubuntu1` :
 ```shell
 sudo rm /var/www/html/ubuntu1/*               # cleanup whatever already exists in the document root
 sudo cp wordpress/* /var/www/html/ubuntu1/    # copy all content of the extracted wordpress archive to the document root
 ```

-We can now access the Wordpress setup screen in a browser at `http://ubuntu1/`, and click "Let's go".
+We can now access the WordPress setup screen in a browser at `http://ubuntu1/`, and click "Let's go".
-We can then enter the database name/host and user name/password and press "OK".
+We can then enter the database name/host and username/password and press "OK".
 This will generate the content of the file `wp-config.php` to save ourselves in the document root folder.
 When done, click "Start Installation" in the browser.
 We can then choose the blog name and a new user that would be in charge of editing the blog (not a DB admin) and click "Install".
-The configuration is complete, we now have a WordPress blog that we can login to.
+The configuration is complete, we now have a WordPress blog that we can log into.

 ## Firewalld